Posts tagged as: beginner

 While this tutorial is called “Hello World”, it is really much more than that.
 I assume you already have working knowledge of iPhone/Objective-C programming.

-A few days ago I came across this cool Pick Your Own Adventure game on Twitter from user Peretti.
+A few days ago I came across this cool Pick Your Own Adventure game on from user .
 I decided to make a quick renewable application that used UIAlertViews and UIActionSheets to tell the story.
 We are going to implement the UIAlertView and UIActionSheet protocol methods in order to get the functionality we are looking for.
 This will be a short project but will show the important methods associated with these views.

 Step 1

-Start a new view based project …
+Start a new …